LongSeanSilvr/WisconsinTwitterStream/README.md

-# Wisconsin_Twitter_Sentiment
+# WisconsinTwitterStream
-Collecting a corpus of tweets originating in Wisconsin during the 24 hours leading up to the Wisconsin presidential primary.
+Python script developed for collecting a corpus of tweets originating in Wisconsin during the 24 hours leading up to the 2016 Wisconsin presidential primaries.